aumartinez/bootstrap-extended-components/README.md

 Added new features to BootStrap components for further site developments.

-I'm assuming you are familiar to BS, CSS and HTML at least.

 ## How to implement

 To implement the new added features you need to: